Program Review Sociology & Anthropology

 As a result of what they have learned in their sociology or anthropology program, graduates will be able to do the following:

-Core Knowledge Competence: Students will apply sociological, anthropological, or social work concepts to social, cultural and global situations.
-Due for assessment 2015-2016.
+Application of Core Knowledge: Students will be able to apply sociological, anthropological, or social work concepts to social, cultural and global situations.

 Research and Methods Competence: Students will apply qualitative and quantitative methods according to the disciplinary standards of sociology, anthropology or social work.